kyma-project/kyma/docs/01-overview/main-areas/service-mesh/smsh-04-istio-limitations.md

 ## Autoscaling configuration

-The autoscaling configuration for Istio components is as follows:
+The autoscaling configuration of the Istio components is as follows:

 | Component       | Min replicas | Max replicas |
 |-----------------|--------------|--------------|
 | Pilot           | 2            | 5            |
 | Ingress Gateway | 3            | 10           |

-`CNI` component is provided as a `DaemonSet` meaning that one replica will be present on every node of target cluster. `Proxy` doesn't have any configuration in terms of autoscaling as it is deployed by injecting a `Pod` with [sidecar injection enabled](../../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md).
+The CNI component is provided as a DaemonSet, meaning that one replica is present on every node of the target cluster.
+Istio sidecar proxy isn't configured in terms of autoscaling as it is injected into a Pod with the [sidecar injection enabled](../../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md).